Models of protein production along the cell cycle: an investigation of possible sources of noise: Impact of Random Partitioning

 First we determine the rate of mRNA degradation for each gene with the measured mRNA half-life time $\tau_{m}$.
 A half-life $\tau_{m}$ indicates that a mRNA has a probability $1/2$ to disappear within a duration $\tau_{m}$, hence $e^{-\sigma_{1}\tau_{m}}=1/2$.
 From that, we can compute the rate $\sigma_{2}$ (specific for each type of mRNA),

 Then we can identify the averages of mRNA and protein concentrations of the model (respectively $\Ehat{M/V}$ and $\Ehat{P/V}$) with the empirical averages $\mu_{m}$ of mRNA concentration and $\mu_{p}$ of protein concentration of the article.
-With Equations~(\ref{eq:EhatM/V}) and~(\ref{eq:EhatP/V}), the parameters $\lambda_{1}$ and $\lambda_{2}$ are
+With Equations~\eqref{eq:EhatM/V} and~\eqref{eq:EhatP/V}, the parameters $\lambda_{1}$ and $\lambda_{2}$ are

-A summary of the different parameters can be seen in Figure~\ref{tab:Quantitative-summary-Model0-1}.
+A summary of the different parameters can be seen in Figure~7C of the main article.
 Having determined all the parameters allows to perform simulations of the model using stochastic algorithm in order to assess the variability of every protein and compare them with those experimentally obtained in \cite{taniguchi_quantifying_2010}.